Bank / Wallet

 import de.caluga.morphium.annotations.CreationTime; import de.caluga.morphium.annotations.Entity; import de.caluga.morphium.annotations.Id; import de.caluga.morphium.annotations.Index; import de.caluga.morphium.annotations.Version; import de.caluga.morphium.driver.MorphiumId; import lombok.Data; import lombok.Builder; import lombok.NoArgsConstructor; import lombok.AllArgsConstructor; import lombok.experimental.FieldNameConstants; import java.time.LocalDateTime; @Entity(collectionName = "accounts")1 @Data @NoArgsConstructor @AllArgsConstructor @Builder @FieldNameConstants2 public class Account { @Id3 private MorphiumId id; @Index(options = {"unique:1"})4 private String accountNumber; private String ownerName; private double balance; @Builder.Default private String currency = "EUR"; @Version5 private Long version; @CreationTime6 private LocalDateTime createdAt; }

-import de.caluga.morphium.annotations.CreationTime; import de.caluga.morphium.annotations.Entity; import de.caluga.morphium.annotations.Id; import de.caluga.morphium.driver.MorphiumId; import lombok.Data; import lombok.Builder; import lombok.NoArgsConstructor; import lombok.AllArgsConstructor; import lombok.experimental.FieldNameConstants; import java.time.LocalDateTime; @Entity(collectionName = "transfers")1 @Data @NoArgsConstructor @AllArgsConstructor @Builder @FieldNameConstants public class Transfer { @Id private MorphiumId id; private String fromAccount;2 private String toAccount; private double amount; private String currency; private String description; @CreationTime3 private LocalDateTime createdAt; private String status; }
+accounts MongoDB collection.Account.Fields.accountNumber, .balance etc. for type-safe queries._id.
+Auto-generated if null.store() and throws VersionMismatchException on conflict.store(), never updated again.import de.caluga.morphium.annotations.CreationTime; import de.caluga.morphium.annotations.Entity; import de.caluga.morphium.annotations.Id; import de.caluga.morphium.driver.MorphiumId; import lombok.Data; import lombok.Builder; import lombok.NoArgsConstructor; import lombok.AllArgsConstructor; import lombok.experimental.FieldNameConstants; import java.time.LocalDateTime; @Entity(collectionName = "transfers")1 @Data @NoArgsConstructor @AllArgsConstructor @Builder @FieldNameConstants public class Transfer { @Id private MorphiumId id; private String fromAccount;2 private String toAccount; private double amount; private String currency; private String description; @CreationTime3 private LocalDateTime createdAt; private String status; }

 @MorphiumTransactional Transfer